 In Gudbrandsdalen valley, the culture is visible no matter where you look.
 Experience Gudbrandsdalen's exemplary farmsteads, museums, sights and architecture.

-Gudbrandsdalsmusea runs 14 museums and departments in Gudbrandsdalen, including in Lesja, Vågå and Lom.
 Lesja Village Museum is an open-air museum with various notched-log buildings around an open courtyard.
 During the summer, the houses and courtyard are a hive of activity, including baking demonstrations.
 Lom Village Museum is a rural open-air museum located in Presthaugen, just 300 metres from Fossbergom in Lom.
-At the Norwegian Mountain Centre in Lom you will find an exhibition about glacial archaeology, films from the mountains, a museum shop and an art exhibition.
+At the Norwegian Mountain Centre in Lom you will find an exhibition about glacial archaeology in Norway and Jotunheimen, films from the mountains, a museum shop and an art exhibition.